AscensoDigital/ADPerfilBundle/Resources/doc/index.rst

 Step 7: Update your database schema
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that the bundle is configured, the last thing you need to do is update your
+Now that the bundle is configured, you need to do is update your
 database schema because you have added a new entity, the ``User`` class which you
 created in Step 4.